nominalaeon/guides/javascript/regex-spellbook-anythingthatisnt.md

 Most importantly, right before that period is a negative look-ahead, `(?!Pizza)` which makes sure that period selection isn't "Pizza".

-As soon as this expression comes up to "Pizza is", it stops dead in its tracks.
+As soon as this expression comes up to "Pizza", it stops dead in its tracks.
 From there we just capture the remaining phrase and insert "super delicious".

 <img src="../_images/regex-spellbook/pizzas-super-delicious.png" height="200px" />